 The earl had rescued her from more than a miserable marriage to a miserable man under miserable circumstances.
-Aye, it was indeed worth promising children to a strange man who had abducted her to get away from MacFhionnlaigh.
-Further, the earl was kind, funny, and handsome.
+Aye, it was indeed worth promising children to a strange man who intended to force her to marry him if it meant she would be forever free of Roger and her father.
+That the earl was kind, funny, and handsome was even more fortuitous.
 When the time came, lying under him would be no hardship.

 Her brow wrinkled.
 Unless … he was so averse to brunettes he could not rise for her at all, ever, and if his collection of tall, willowy, blue-eyed blondes (including three maidservants) was anything to go by, it would be quite the hardship for him to lie with her.

-She could admit that would bruise her vanity, as she was not accustomed to being rebuffed for her appearance, so why would it be a pleasurable experience for her if she knew all along that he was disgusted by her?
+She could admit that did bruise her vanity, as she was not accustomed to being rebuffed for her appearance.
+Why would it be a pleasurable experience for her if she knew all along that he was disgusted by her?
 She couldn’t bed him if he had to force himself, for she would have to beg and why should she beg to carry his babe?
 It wasn’t her earldom under attack.

 She was not so desperate to keep him as a friend as to be able to swallow that insult without stating her opinion.

 His aversion to brunettes was one thing, but his insistence that she not wear or buy black made her wonder if one had anything to do with the other.

 ’Twas almost sunset when she and Troy trotted into Kyneward’s stable, where the grooms barely spoke to her, would not look at her, and stayed as far away from her as possible.
 She huffed and stomped her foot.
 “What has happened that you barely acknowledge my existence?”